Sam Claflin: Career

+Beginnings and breakthrough (20102015)

 Claflin made his acting debut in 2010, when he appeared in two television miniseries—in The Pillars of the Earth as Richard and in Any Human Heart as young Logan Mountstuart.
 In March 2011, he was cast as Thomas in Seventh Son, a film adaptation of The Spook's Apprentice, but was dropped for unknown reasons and was replaced by Ben Barnes.
 His next appearance came in April 2011, when he portrayed footballer Duncan Edwards in the BBC TV drama United, which was centred on the events of the 1958 Munich air disaster, in which Edwards died as a result of his injuries.

 In April 2010, he was cast as Philip Swift, a missionary who falls in love with the mermaid Syrena (portrayed by Àstrid Bergès-Frisbey), in 2011's Pirates of the Caribbean: On Stranger Tides, the fourth installment of the Pirates of the Caribbean film series.
 For the film, he received a nomination in the 17th Empire Awards for "Best Male Newcomer."
 In 2012, he appeared as Jack in the six-episode miniseries White Heat.
 Later that year, he played a supporting role in the 2012 film Snow White and the Huntsman, as William, Snow White's childhood friend.
 He received a nomination in the 2012 Teen Choice Awards for the category "Best Movie Breakout".
 Also in 2012, he was cast in the lead role in Hammer Films' The Quiet Ones, which was filmed in mid-2013 and was released in April 2014.